nasus321/Nasus321/README.md

 I work at the intersection of technology, data, and people.

-I'm a Technical Writer in healthcare technology with a background in information systems, analytics, and compliance — focused on making complex systems understandable and usable.
+I'm a Technical Writer in healthcare technology with a background in information systems, analytics, and compliance.
+I'm focused on making complex systems understandable and usable.

 ### What I'm Working On